Nivashini-m-2102/Portfolio/README.md

 # 🌟 Personal Portfolio Website

-This is a simple and elegant portfolio website created as part of the CodSoft Internship.
-It showcases my basic profile, interests, and future goals.
+This is a simple and elegant portfolio website.It showcases my basic profile, interests, and future goals.

 ## 💡 Features